huangli712/iQIST/docs/src/ch07/sar.md

 sed -i ...
 ```

-> NOTE:
+!!! note:

-> This script is used by the iQIST Developer Team *internally*.
+    This script is used by the iQIST Developer Team *internally*.